Louis-Jarvis/smelter-optimisation-assignment/docs/index.md

 # Smelter Optimisation

-A Python implementation of a smelter optimization problem that uses heuristic methods to optimize pot arrangements in crucibles for maximum efficiency.
+A Python implementation of a smelter optimization problem that uses heuristic methods to optimise pot arrangements in crucibles for maximum efficiency.

 ## Overview